Consistent Query Answering for Existential Rules with Closed Predicates: Repair checking

 Finally, we define the following set of linear+sticky dependencies $\Sigma$:

-Observe that: the first dependency of $\Sigma$ implies that if for a rule there are no more body atoms, the head atom of that rule is deleted; the second dependency implies that if a head atom is deleted, all the head atoms with that variable are deleted; the third dependency implies that if there are no head atoms for a variable, all the body atoms for that variable are deleted; the fourth and fifth dependencies imply that, if the atom $H(r,u,1,2)$ is deleted, then all the atoms are deleted.
+Now, the (unique) repair of $\SD$ is the set of facts built starting from $\D$ and deterministically removing some atoms according to the dependencies of $\Sigma$.
+Observe that: \begin{itemize} \itemsep{0em} \item because of the first dependency of $\Sigma$, if for a rule there are no more body atoms, then the head atom of that rule is deleted; \item because of the second dependency, if a head atom is deleted, then all the head atoms with that variable are deleted; \item because of the third dependency, if there are no head atoms for a variable, then all the body atoms for that variable are deleted; \item because of the fourth and fifth dependencies, if the atom $H(r,u,1,2)$ is deleted, then all the atoms are deleted. \end{itemize}

-Therefore, it can be verified that for every variable $x$ that belongs to the minimal model of $\phi'$, no fact of the form $H(\_,x,\_,\_)$ or $B(x,\_)$ belong to the (unique) repair of $\SD$.
-Consequently, the minimal model of $\phi'$ contains $u$ (i.e.\ $\phi$ is unsatisfiable) iff the fact $H(r_1,u,1,2)$ does not belong to the repair of $\SD$, which immediately implies (given the fourth and fifth rules of $\Sigma$) that $\phi$ is unsatisfiable iff the empty database is the repair of $\SD$.
+Therefore, it can be verified that for every variable $x$ that belongs to the minimal model of $\phi'$, no fact of the form $H(\_,x,\_,\_)$ or $B(x,\_)$ belong to the repair of $\SD$.
+Consequently, the minimal model of $\phi'$ contains $u$ (i.e.\ $\phi$ is unsatisfiable) iff the fact $H(r_1,u,1,2)$ does not belong to the repair of $\SD$, which implies (because of the fourth and fifth rules of $\Sigma$) that $\phi$ is unsatisfiable iff the empty database is the repair of $\SD$. \end{proof}